FACT SHEET: HONG KONG FINTECH LANDSCAPE

 Hong Kong has a rich and diverse funding landscape.
 This includes both government backed and private funding for smaller start-ups; private equity and venture funding for scale-ups, and one of the world’s top IPO markets.

-- On 2 July 2020, the government launched the FinTech Anti-epidemic Scheme for Talent Development (FAST) scheme, and specifically targeting 1,000 fintech jobs.
+- On 2 July 2020, the government launched the FinTech Anti-epidemic Scheme for Talent Development (FAST) scheme, and specifically targeting 1,000 FinTech jobs.
 Successful applicants will receive HK$10,000 per month as a salary subsidy for a maximum of 12 months.
 The total funding involved may amount to HK$120 million.
+As of July 2021, the Anti-epidemic Fund received a total of 1,028 submissions.

-- Private Funding – Hong Kong has the 2nd largest fund pool in Asia Pacific in 2020, behind Mainland China.
+- Private Funding – Hong Kong has the 2nd largest fund pool in Asia Pacific in Q1 2021, behind Mainland China.
 Between 2016 and 2020, the average fund size in Hong Kong’s private equity and venture capital sectors was US $ 862.95 million and US $126.83 million respectively, comparing to US $219.21 million and US $68.14 in Singapore.
-The average deal size in early and
+In 2022, the top five HK start-ups by venture funding alone raised over US $472 million.

 - This is set to be further boosted by new fund structures, including new planned legislation on the establishment of a limited partnership regime which meets the operational needs of funds, to encourage more private equity funds in Hong Kong.
 In the 2020-21 Budget, the government also announced plans to provide tax concessions for carried interest issued by private equity funds.